 - 7. If the Hive server is configured to use SSL, then click SSL Options to configure SSL for the connection.
 For more information, see "Configuring SSL Verification" on page 15. - 8.
-Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network. - 9.
 To save your settings and close the dialog box, click OK.